serverlessworkflow/specification/specification.md

 The workflow data input containing order information is passed to the `SendConfirmState` [ForEach](#ForEach-State) state.
 The ForEach state defines an `inputCollection` property which selects all orders that have the `completed` property set to `true`.

-For each element of the array selected by `inputCollection` a JSON object defined by `iterationParam` should be created containing an unique element of `inputCollection` and passed as the data input to the parallel executed actions.
+For each element of the completed orders, the list of actions is executed.
+The actions can refer to the iteration's element by the parameter defined in the `iterationParam` called `completedorder`.

-So for this example, we would have two parallel executions of the `sendConfirmationFunction`, the first one having data:
+In this example, we would have two parallel executions of the `sendConfirmationFunction`, the first one having data:

 ```json
 {